Nameless Rumia's Wiki

 7)

-To be specific, you could replace the IP address or hash with your own notes.
-Of course, the downside of doing this is that your notes will be stuck to that computer (unless you use a syncing feature).
+To be specific, you could replace the IP addresses or hashes with your own notes, but the downside of doing this is that your notes will be stuck to that computer (unless you use a syncing feature).

 8)